 The sheer size of this year’s Japanese Classic Car Show was unprecedented.
-Organizers Koji and Terry Yamaguchi told us that registration filled up in just a matter of weeks and that there were over 100 people on the waiting list, both records for the premiere nostalgic car show in North America.
+Organizers Koji and Terry Yamaguchi told us that registration filled up in just a matter of weeks and that there were over 100 people on the waiting list, both records for the premier nostalgic car show in North America.

 Such rabid enthusiasm results in quite a bit of diversity.
 This year saw representation by a whole host of marques usually absent, from Prince to Isuzu to Daihatsu.